 Articles by Jeff Sauro, PhD

-Mr. Sauro is a six-sigma trained statistical analyst and founding principal of MeasuringU, a customer experience research firm based in Denver.
-He has conducted usability tests and statistical analysis for companies such as Google, eBay, Walmart, Autodesk, Lenovo, and Dropbox, and has published over 20 peer-reviewed research articles and 5 books, including Customer Analytics for Dummies.
+Dr. Sauro is a six-sigma trained statistical analyst, CEO and founder of MeasuringU.
+He has consulted with companies such as Google, Meta, and Walmart, and has published over 25 peer-reviewed articles and seven books, including Surveying the User Experience.

 Comparison of Select-All-That-Apply Items with Yes/No Forced Choice Items